 Is the man not meant to be on the same page?
 If he is not, then obviously, there is a bigger fish to fry.
 Okay, let’s get to the crux of the matter—how do I tell a guy I like, that I don’t want to have sex before marriage?
 You just tell him (haha).
 On a serious note, bring it up in a conversation as you would with any topic worth discussing.

 · Hey, what are your views on sex before marriage?

 · At what point do you think sex should be introduced in a dating relationship?

 · Do you think people (Christians) should have sex in dating relationships?
 Why and why not?

 · Is sex a big deal in dating relationships?

 · What ways would you explore intimacy within a relationship, if sex is not an option?

-Depending on how they answer, you guys would be able to explore more in the conversation—why they believe what they believe, what formed that narrative in their mind, and you also will be able to say what you believe and what you stand for.
+Depending on how they answer, you both would be able to explore more in the conversation—why they believe what they believe, what formed that narrative in their mind, and you also will be able to communicate what you believe and what you stand for.
 That way everyone knows what to expect.
-Make sure you are clear in what you are communicating, don’t beat around the bush.
+Make sure you are clear in what you are communicating; don’t beat around the bush.
 Don’t say A (I am not ready to have sex, I don’t think it’s right, I don’t know when I will be ready), when you actually mean Z (I want to honor God with my body, so I choose not to have sex until I am married.)